agporto/ml-morph/README.md

 Training with sliding window 428 pixels wide by 184 pixels tall.
 ```

 These parameters should not be used, in any way, as default training parameters.
 Exploration of the **ml-morph** parameter space can have a large impact on improving the final performance of the detection algorithm.
-Also note that testing of the model is performed immediately after training if the `--test` tag is provided, but not otherwise.
+Also note that testing of the model is performed immediately after training if the `--test` flag is provided, but not otherwise.
 At the end, you should observe something like this:

 ```